svn2github/wordpress-vip-plugins/uppsite/readme.txt

 3. Android app showing the share dialog for Twitter, Facebook and Email.

 == Changelog ==

+= 4.1 =
+* Allows every plugin in WordPress.com VIP to run before

+= 4.0.1 =
+* Added support for "The Attached Image" and "Get The Image" plugins
+* Processing shortcodes inside the post content

 = 4.0 =
 * Version for WordPress.com VIP